kriskwiatkowski/pqc/README.md

 This is a repository of post-quantum schemes coppied from the submission to the NIST Post-Quantum Standarization.
 The sources were cloned from the PQClean project to form new library.
 The goal of the library is mainly experimentation.

+Users shouldn't expect any level of security provided by this code.

 ## Schemes

 ### Key Encapsulation Mechanisms